carterce1997/personal-blog/_posts/2020-10-13-answering-crt.md

 There are essentially two classes of worldviews in the United States, denoted by "the Right" and "the Left".
 The Right takes the tenets of its worldview from, roughly, Christianity, although the Right is more and more resembling what the Left was a few decades ago.
 Up until very recently, we didn't know what the epistemological and moral underpinnings of the Left were.
 We knew it was something do to with Socialist and Marxist ideas, but the heavy emphasis on race and racial inequality didn't quite fit the bill for either of those.
 Critical Race Theory fits the shoe.

-# The Major Themes

 In the interest of knowing this peculiar worldview which is sweeping the nation, Richard Delgado (a CRT professor at University of Alabama School of Law) has wonderfully distilled the basics for us in his book _Critical Race Theory: An Introduction_.
 You'll have to bear with some jargon; philosophers (especially leftist philosophers) have a habit of word-salading what are otherwise simple yet radical ideas.

-## Interest Convergence, Material Determinism, and Racial Realism
+<p class="title is-5" style="margin: 0 0 0.5em">Interest Convergence, Material Determinism, and Racial Realism</p>

 Interest Convergence is (funny enough) the convergence of the interests of the oppressing and oppressed classes for the sake of the oppressing class.
 The example given is in 1954 when the Supreme Court established that segregation in schools was unconstitutional in _Brown v.
 Board of Education of Topeka_.
 CRT argues that this was done to ease racial tensions and quell the threat of widespread domestic unrest following the Korean War and WW2 and in order to present a more united front for the Cold War, not out of a societal desire for racial equality.
 Racial Realism is another term, which argues that racism arises as "a means by which society allocates privilege and status", as opposed to matters of thinking, discourse, and perception.
 It's a far more subtle kind of racism.
 CRT argues this by means of Material Determinism, the concept that racism is a tool to demonize conquered nations in order to acquire material gains, such as land or slaves, with the application today being made to things like police violence, wealth inequality, healthcare inequality, et cetera.
 Racial Realism is the "what" of racism, and Material Determinism is the "why" of it.